 Fellow Since 2000

-This profile was prepared when Sonali Ojha was elected to the Ashoka Fellowship in 2000.
+This description of Sonali Ojha's work was prepared when Sonali Ojha was elected to the Ashoka Fellowship in 2000.

 Sonali Ojha is empowering street children to create and sustain a vision of the future through an innovative and participatory curriculum that will help them to leave the street behind and build successful lives.
 By training organizations working with street children nationally and internationally in this new curriculum, she wants to add wholeness of spirit and emotion to the list of "basic necessities" children need.